ssbc/dev.scuttlebutt.nz/docs/rust/kuska.md

 // }
 ```

 Alternatively, we can load or create a key that's saved in a file.
-These methods allow compatibility with keyfiles conforming to the Javascript implementation.
+These methods allow compatibility with keyfiles conforming to the JavaScript implementation.
 Loading the local secret produces an identity `struct` of type `OwnedIdentity`.
 We'll call this identity **Bongani**.

 ```rust
 // read from "{}/.ssb/secret" where "{}" is home directory